Salinas lettuce strike of 1936: Strike Negotiations

-August 12, 1936 - The GSVA and the Union agreed that any reports to the press would be issued in writing and approved by both parties.
-The GSVA also reported that its membership had rejected, "on account of it being too long," the Union's proposal.
-The GSVA proposed that the Union work with the GSVA to revise the existing contract rather than create a new one.
-The Union refused, saying that its members had authorized them to bargain over an entirely new agreement only.
-The Union asked the GSVA to work on its own proposal.
+August 12, 1936 – The GSVA and the union agreed that any reports to the press would be issued in writing and approved by both parties.
+The GSVA also reported that its membership had rejected, "on account of it being too long," the union's proposal.
+The GSVA proposed that the union work with the GSVA to revise the existing contract rather than create a new one.
+The Union refused, saying that its members had authorized them to bargain only over an entirely new agreement.
+The union asked the GSVA to work on its own proposal.

-August 18, 1936 - The GSVA presented its proposal, which was, to a large extent, the same as the existing agreement, except that the paragraphs were rearranged.
-It included no terms for recognition of the Union, preferential hiring, or wage increases.
+August 18, 1936 – The GSVA presented its proposal, which was, to a large extent, the same as the existing agreement, except that the paragraphs were rearranged.
+It included no terms for recognition of the union, preferential hiring, or wage increases.

-August 19, 1936 - Despite agreeing not to issue releases to the press without mutual agreement, the GSVA published the texts of both parties' proposed contracts to the press.
+August 19, 1936 – Despite agreeing not to issue releases to the press without mutual agreement, the GSVA published the texts of both parties' proposed contracts to the press.

-August 25, 1936 - The Union reported to the GSVA that its members voted to reject the GSVA's proposal and had directed Union negotiators to negotiate relative to the proposal it submitted on August 6 only.
-Union members emphasized its demand for a preferential hiring clause and equal pay for men and women.
+August 25, 1936 – The union reported to the GSVA that its members voted to reject the GSVA's proposal and had directed union negotiators to negotiate relative to the proposal it submitted on August 6 only.
+Union members emphasized their demand for a preferential hiring clause and equal pay for men and women.

-August 26, 1936 - When negotiations resumed the following day, the bulk of the discussion related to the demand for a preferential hiring clause.
-The GSVA repeated that the preferential hiring clause was not acceptable to its membership.
-Since no date was set for additional meetings, it started to look like no agreement would be reached by the September 1 deadline.
-The Union announced to the GSVA that if a new agreement was not reached before the deadline, its members would continue to work without a contract.
+August 26, 1936 – When negotiations resumed the following day, the bulk of the discussion related to the demand for a preferential hiring clause.
+The GSVA reiterated that the preferential hiring clause was unacceptable to its membership.
+Since no date was set for additional meetings, it began to look as though no agreement would be reached by the September 1 deadline.
+The union announced to the GSVA that if no new agreement were reached by the deadline, its members would continue working without a contract.

-August 27, 1936 - The GSVA general membership met and decided to have secretary Charles Brooks prepare a notice to be placed on shed bulletin boards stating that the contract terms proposed by the GSVA on August 18 would be the applicable to any workers who worked beginning on September 4, and would remain in effect until September 1, 1937.
+August 27, 1936 – The GSVA general membership met and decided to have secretary Charles Brooks prepare a notice to be placed on shed bulletin boards stating that the contract terms proposed by the GSVA on August 18 would apply to any workers who worked beginning on September 4, and would remain in effect until September 1, 1937.

-August 28, 1936 - The GSVA posted a full-page advertisement in the Salinas Index-Journal:"WORKERS: THINK!
+August 28, 1936 – The GSVA posted a full-page advertisement in the Salinas Index-Journal:"WORKERS: THINK!